Torridon (C&D): recommended reading

 An amazing and detailed timepiece, which overlaps the Torridon area in many ways.
 (Availability: Gairloch museum and other local outlets).

 Practical guide with plenty of interesting background.
-(Availability: sadly out of print, possibly available locally or via the abebooks website, or similar).
+(Availability: sadly out of print, possibly available locally or via

 One of many UK walking guides in Cicerone's well-known series.
 Handy format, well illustrated with maps and pictures, and very clear.
 There's a good variety of walks for a good variety of levels of fitness etc. The author moved to Torridon 30 years before the publication of the book, before which he had much hillwalking experience, so again, it's very thoroughly researched.
 It is mainly a walking guide, though with many interesting asides.
 (Availability: most major outdoor shops in the UK).